CHARLOTTE, N.C. (WBTV) – Komen Charlotte’s “Race for the Cure” is virtual for 2020!

 WBTV News is a big supporter of this event.
 This will be the tenth year for our #TeamMolly, the largest team of the hundreds registered.
 We are proud of our support for this cause and invite you to join Anchor Molly Grantham and much of our newsroom as we support those who battle.

-As a Thank You to you for joining our team, you will get a custom-designed #TeamMolly face mask.
-Sign up early, so we have time to get it mailed to your home.
+As a Thank You to you for those who joined our team, you should have received a custom-designed #TeamMolly face mask.

 2020 might be a challenge, but it can’t stop us from helping those who face the challenge of breast cancer.